wp-plugins/graceful-pull-quotes/readme.txt

 A little known "gotcha" with HTML quotes is that technically speaking you are not allowed to put a double-dash ("--") inside a comment, except as part of the beginning and end markers.
 (A double-dash technically ends an HTML comment.)
 In some browsers I have seen this expose comment data as page text.
 This is part of the official HTML spec and not a "bug" per se in this plugin.

 BUG: WordPress does weird things if you try to put HTML tags inside an HTML comment.
 See http://core.trac.wordpress.org/ticket/8912 for more info.
+This may be fixed in WP 3.3.

 BUG: HTML entities (e.g. accented characters) inside HTML comments get messed up.
 I believe this is a WordPress bug related to the above bug.